X610S-06/tindog/README.md

-# tindog
+# Tindog
-Tinder for Dogs.
+Tinder for Dogs using basic HTML and CSS.